quorum1/governance/docs/igm-roles.md

 **Partners** are active Quorum1 members at the "Partner" level of membership.

-### Chief Maintainer
+### Steward

-The **Chief Maintainer** is a single individual, specifically Hank Holiday (also referred to as the Meta Founder).
+The **Steward** is a single individual, specifically Hank Holiday (also referred to as the Meta Founder).

-If the Chief Maintainer is incapacitated such that they are unable to fulfill their responsibilities effectively, or if the Chief Maintainer no longer wishes to serve in the role, a new Chief Maintainer may be appointed with the unanimous approval of all Partners capable of participating.
-In that event, this doc should be updated with the new Chief Maintainer's name.
+If the Steward is incapacitated such that they are unable to fulfill their responsibilities effectively, or if the Steward no longer wishes to serve in the role, a new Steward may be appointed with the unanimous approval of all Partners capable of participating.
+In that event, this doc should be updated with the new Steward's name.